usnistgov/scapval/scapval/src/main/distro/USER_GUIDE.md

 ### Auto-detection (`-auto`)

-`-auto` accepts any SCAP XML file, or a directory of XML files, and detects both the content type (source, result, or component) and the SCAP version for you.
-Pointed at a directory it validates every `*.xml` file and writes a batch summary. `-auto` does not accept ZIP input.
+`-auto` accepts any SCAP XML file, or a directory of XML files, and detects both the content type (source, result, or component) and the SCAP version.
+When given a directory, it validates every `*.xml` file in it and writes a batch summary. `-auto` does not accept ZIP input.

 ### Offline vs. online

 - **Offline is the default.** OVAL content is validated against locally bundled OVAL Language schemas (OVAL 5.3 through 5.12.3); SCAP 1.4 validates embedded OVAL against OVAL 5.12.3.
 All schema references resolve to the bundled copies through an XML catalog, so no network access is needed.
-Only concrete, bundled OVAL versions are accepted — an unrecognized `schema_version` (for example a future 5.12.x patch) is reported as unsupported rather than silently validated against a different version.
+Only bundled OVAL versions are accepted; an unrecognized `schema_version` (for example, a future 5.12.x patch) is reported as unsupported.
 - **`-online`** enables downloading the latest CCE/CPE dictionaries and resolving remote component references. `-maxsize` caps the per-download size in MiB (default 50 MiB).

 ### Validation layers and OVAL Schematron coverage

 Every run performs XML schema validation and Schematron validation, plus custom Java checks.
-Two coverage caveats are worth knowing because they surface as `NOT_TESTED` results:
+Two coverage caveats surface as `NOT_TESTED` results:

 - **OVAL 5.12 line Schematron is intentionally skipped**, pending vetted rules from the OVAL Community.
 OVAL 5.12.2/5.12.3 content is schema-validated but its OVAL Schematron requirement is